-I also teach metalworking to small groups or one on one, with focus on empowering students to realize their designs as independently, and with as much facility as possible.
+I also hope to return to teaching metalworking to small groups and one on one, with focus on empowering students to realize their designs as independently, and with as much facility as possible.
 Some of my workshops require a fairly well equipped studio, but others can be done more or less anywhere that there is a sturdy table and good ventilation.
 In fact I have taught some of them outdoors.
 Some of these workshops can be completed in an afternoon, but most take all day or several days, and sometimes evening classes can be arranged.
-Many of the studios at which I teach often have links on the Resources page of this web site.
-If you would like more information or want to arrange for a workshop, do not hesitate to contact me at email@example.com.
+Many of the studios at which I teach have links on the Resources page of this web site.
+If you would like more information or want to arrange for a workshop, do not hesitate to contact me at firstname.lastname@example.org.
 My rates are reasonable and I am willing to travel to teach, as the situation and my schedule allow.

 Currently Available Lectures and Slideshows

 Lessons of the Arts and Crafts Movement for Contemporary Metalworkers.
 This talk takes an hour or less, has many physical examples, and can be done without slides.
 The focus is on the ethic of the Arts and Crafts Movement as related to the self-empowering DIY movements of today.
 We also cover regionalism in the arts and sources of inspiration.

 Evolution of Metalwork in the Bronze Age.
 This is very much a slideshow, and can take up to two hours, including question time.
 It will include many examples of Bronze Age metalwork from the British Isles and Northern Europe.
 We will also touch on the interpenetration of archaeological evidence, both now and in the recent past.